Blaizzy/mlx-embeddings/docs/New-Maintainer-Checklist.md

 - In Homebrew/brew, close pull requests using GitHub's "Merge pull request" button in "Create a merge commit" mode.
 - In Homebrew/homebrew-core, use `brew pr-publish` to close pull requests that require new bottles or change multiple formulae.
+Note that an approving review on a pull request for an existing formula will trigger this automatically.
   If commits need to be amended use `brew pr-pull` instead.
 Let these commands auto-close issues whenever possible (it may take up to 5 minutes).
 If in doubt, check with e.g. Fork.app that you've not accidentally added merge commits.
   If bottles are unnecessary, use GitHub's "Merge pull request" button in "Squash and merge" mode for a single formula change.